History of Milwaukee Metropolitan Community

 In 1989 New Hope Metropolitan Community Church hires new Dual Senior Pastors, Reverend Christine Pasinki and Reverend Nancy Smiegowski.
 The congregation continues to hold services on Sunday evenings at 6:30pm at Kenwood United Methodist Church Chapel.

 1991 – 2000

 In January of 1993, both Reverend Christine Pasinski and Reverend Nancy Smiegowski resign as co-pastors of the church.
 From January to April 1993, worship services continue under the Lay Leadership within the congregation while a new Senior Pastor is hired.

 In April 1993, Reverend Lewis Broyles is hired as the new Senior Pastor.
 The church once again officially changes it name, but this time to Milwaukee Metropolitan Community Church.
 Under Reverend Lewis’ pastorate services are moved to the Bach Room as the Astor Hotel in downtown Milwaukee.
 Services are conducted, Sundays at 11:00am.

 Becoming the FIRST LGBTQI+ Organization to own property in the City of Milwaukee, as well as the entire state of Wisconsin, Milwaukee Metropolitan Community Church purchases its own building, at 1239 West Mineral Street.
-A grand dedication service was help in the early part of spring.
+A grand dedication service was held in the early part of spring.
 Currently Milwaukee Metropolitan Community Church is the third oldest LGBTQI+ Organization still in existence in Milwaukee, and Wisconsin.